k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 A customized flow can be added to table's extract, load or delete.
 The implementor can set a customized flow for all activities - extract, delete, and load - or for some of the activities.
 This feature opens a variety of capabilities such as:

-- Custom masking of selective fields (not catalog-based).
+- Custom masking of selective fields (not Catalog-based).

 - Extract or Load massive data that requires using 3rd party tools, such as, DB2move.